Escape from Duckov

 Escape from Duckov is a 2025 extraction shooter video game developed by Team Soda and published by Bilibili.
-Set in Duckov, a world on the brink of collapse, the game places players in the role of a duck who must build a base, run quests for other ducks, scavenge resources, and fight off enemies in a bid to survive the calamity, assemble a spaceship, and ultimately flee the planet.
+Set in Duckov, a world on the brink of collapse, the game places the player in the role of a duck who must build a base, undertake quests for other ducks, scavenge resources, and fight hostile forces in a bid to survive the calamity, assemble a spaceship, and ultimately flee the planet.

-Escape from Duckov was released for Microsoft Windows and macOS on October 16, 2025.
+Escape from Duckov was released for macOS and Windows on October 16, 2025.
 It sold 3 million units by November 8, 2025.

 Gameplay

-Escape from Duckov is a single-player top-down extraction shooter.
+Escape from Duckov is an extraction shooter video game.
+It is played in single-player mode from a top-down perspective.

 The player controls a duck, whose appearance is customized in a character creator.
-The player character can equip a melee weapon and two firearms, each supporting attachments and multiple ammo types.
-The adventure begins in a bunker base, inhabited by another duck named Jeff, who serves as the initial guide and quest-giver.
+The duck can equip two firearms, each of which supports various attachments and ammo types, and one melee weapon at a time.

-Escape from Duckov has multiple difficulty options, which can be further customized.
+The base is a bunker that requires further construction.
+It is inhabited by a duck named Jeff, who acts as the initial guide and quest-giver.
+Additional ducks move in the bunker as the base building progresses and give their own quests.
+Across multiple locations outside the base, resources must be scavenged and enemies must be fought.
+Energy and hydration need to be managed through the consumption of foodstuffs throughout the exploration.
+Status effects may occur over the course of the exploration.
+For example, bleeding causes health to gradually decrease and can be resolved with bandages.

+The game has multiple difficulty options, including a customizable one that enables fine-tuning specific gameplay elements.
 It also supports Steam Workshop for installing mods.

 Plot

 Duckov is a world on the brink of collapse.
-Some ducks evacuate the planet in spaceships, while the remaining ducks struggle to survive and compete for scarce resources.

-The player character escapes from a guarded facility with the help of a duck named Jeff, relocates to his bunker, and undertakes several missions for him.
-As the bunker improves, more ducks join the group and offer additional missions.
-With the assistance of Xiaoming, one of the group's ducks, the player character assembles an improvised spaceship for the group's escape from the planet.
+Some ducks evacuate the planet in spaceships, while the ones left behind struggle to survive and compete for scarce resources.
+The duck protagonist escapes from a guarded facility with the help of a duck named Jeff, relocates to a bunker inhabited by him, and undertakes quests given by him.
+Other ducks also move in the bunker and give additional quests that the duck protagonist takes on.
+During the exploration across locations, the duck protagonist scavenges resources and fights many hostile forces.
+With the duck protagonist's assistance, Xiaoming, one of the newcomers, assembles an improvised spaceship intended for the group's escape from the planet.

-At the end of the game, the spaceship launches and departs from the planet.
-The player character either leaves aboard the ship or is left behind due to the ship's limited capacity.
-If the air defense system has not been disabled, it will target the departing ship.
+At the end, the spaceship launches and leaves the planet.
+The duck protagonist either departs aboard the ship or is left behind due to its limited capacity.
+If the air defense system has not been disabled, it will target the escaping vessel.